cckssr/openbis-fork/ui-admin/src/js/components/database/new-forms/BUSINESS_LOGIC_DOCUMENTATION.md

 ### Create Operation
 **Business Rules:**
+- Create requires CREATE permission (needs to be better defined)
-- New entities are created with empty form state
+- New entities are created with empty form state or partially prefilled values
 - Mode is set to CREATE
 - All fields are editable unless marked as read-only
 - Save action creates new entity in openBIS